Question: How will the Academy select students for the Fall, 2019 entering 9th grade?

 Q: Are there any advanced placement classes?

-A: Currently, we have AP American History, AP Calculus, AP Economics, AP English Language, AP English Literature, AP Environmental Studies, AP European History, AP Government, AP Human Geography, AP Spanish Language.
+A: Currently, we have AP American History, AP Calculus, AP Economics, AP English Language, AP English Literature, AP European History, AP Government, AP Human Geography, AP Spanish Language.

 Q: I’ve heard you go on trips related to American History.

 A: We believe that education is not limited to the classroom.
 All freshmen are invited to Philadelphia in the fall and Boston in the spring.
-Sophomores spend an overnight in Gettysburg in the spring.
-Juniors visit Newport and Plymouth with whale watching in the spring.
+Sophomores and juniors spend an overnight in Gettysburg in the spring.
 The seniors go to Washington, D.C. in the spring.
 The academic trips are subsidized through the Gilder Lehrman Institute of American History.

 Q: What percentage of your students go on to college and where do they go?

-A: 92% of the class of 2017 graduated over a four year period (September 2013-June 2017) (99% with Regents or Advanced Regents Endorsed Diplomas) and 95% of the graduates are attending colleges and universities such as Adelphi University, American University, College of Saint Rose, Marist, New York University, Quinnipiac, Rensselaer Polytechnic Institute, St. John's University, Syracuse University, Temple University, University of Wisconsin-Madison, Vassar College, CUNYs and SUNYs as well as the military.
+A: 97% of the class of 2018 graduated over a four-year period (September 2014-June 2018) (99% with Regents or Advanced Regents Endorsed Diplomas) and 95% of the graduates are attending colleges and universities such as Adelphi University, Babson College, Fordham University, Marist, New York University, Quinnipiac, Rhode Island School of Design, Rutgers University, Sarah Lawrence University, St. John's University, Syracuse University, Temple University, University of Pennsylvania, Vassar College, Macaulay Honors, CUNYs and SUNYs as well as the military.

 Q: What about the arts?

 A: Students across all grade levels are exposed to the arts especially through our English and American History classes.
 We have a relationship with the Metropolitan Opera House which has enabled students to attend performances, rehearsals, and tour the facilities at Lincoln Center.
-Additionally, there are also partnerships with MoMA, Noguchi, the Center for Arts Education, and Upright Citizens Brigade.
+Additionally, there are also partnerships with MoMA, Noguchi, the Center for Arts Education, the DOE Office of the Arts and Special Projects, and Upright Citizens Brigade.

 Q: Can I tour the campus?